hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 #### Ingest native metrics from 3rd parties

-We use 3rd party native metrics where possible.
+Use 3rd party native metrics where possible.
 For example, AWS Lambda metrics will provide some good top-level statistics.
 These that can be used for Dashboards, Monitors, and SLOs.

 #### Don't settle on aggregations